-Linda Potter Crumley, Chair; Lynelle Ellis (director), Brent Bergherm, Carl Cosaert, David Crawford, Paul Dybdahl, Linda Felipez, Jerry Hartman, David Thomas.
+Linda Potter Crumley, Chair; Lynelle Ellis, Director, Brent Bergherm, Carl Cosaert, Paul Dybdahl, Linda Felipez, Jerry Hartman, David Thomas.

-The Master of Arts in Cinema, Religion, and Worldview program is an interdisciplinary program in collaboration with Communication and Languages, Technology, and the School of Theology.
+The Master of Arts in Cinema, Religion, and Worldview is an interdisciplinary program drawing from Communication and Languages, Technology, and the School of Theology.
 The academic program is housed at the Center for Media Ministry at Walla Walla University within the Communication and Languages Department and is suitable for students who already hold degrees in theology, communication, or other related fields.
-These individuals will build on past academic and ministry experience as they pursue a more specialized master's degree in Cinema, Religion, and Worldview.
+These individuals will build on past academic and ministry experience as they pursue a more specialized master's degree focused on the intersection of Cinema, Religion, and Worldview.
 Students enrolled in the program will contribute to the field through their research and media projects ranging from social activism to evangelism - and many additional areas of ministry.

 ADMISSION.
 Applicants must meet general admission requirements as outlined earlier in the Graduate Bulletin.
-A complete application must be submitted by August 1.
 A complete application consists of: